 If your income is within the basic rate the benefit is £240, and that requires gross income of £320 before corporation and dividend tax to meet the cost.

 As the detailed calculations depend on personal circumstances, we would always advise talking it through with your accountant so you can get a personalised summary of the implications.

-Editor's Note: For more information or for a quote on private health insurance for contractors from specialist provider WPA please visit our medical cover page.
+For more information or for a quote on private health insurance for contractors from specialist provider WPA please visit our Private Health Insurance page.

 Alternatively, you can fill out the form below and Tom Bradley, an Appointed Representative of WPA Healthcare Practice Plc will be in touch.